Aquatic Fitness Professional Certification Examination-Recommended Preparation

 IMPORTANT CANDIDATE INFORMATION - STUDY OBJECTIVES and AFP DAY-LONG COURSE OUTLINE CAN BE DOWNLOADED IN THE LINKS AT BOTTOM OF THIS PAGE

-The AEA Aquatic Fitness Professional Manual Sixth Edition, AFP Practical Applications DVD, Practical & Skill Applications Course and the AFPC Examination are included in your Certification Fees ONLY if you choose the Early Bird Cert Bundle Registration option.
-Otherwise, each can be purchased separately.
+The AEA Aquatic Fitness Professional Manual Sixth Edition, AFP Practical Applications DVD, Practical & Skill Applications Course, one-year e-Membership and the AFPC Examination are included if you choose the Early Bird Cert Bundle Registration option.
+Otherwise, each item can be purchased separately.

 To adequately prepare, candidates are encouraged to follow the timeline below:

 - 8 Months Prior: Read the Certification Examination Objectives to review the examination content based upon the AEA Aquatic Fitness Professional Manual (AFP Manual).
 Read the manual and use the key chapter concepts and questions provided at the end of each chapter to test comprehension of the information.
 The ability to correctly answer these questions demonstrates the necessary level of understanding to move to the next stage in the preparation process.